porcelli/mule-dsl/readme.md

 ## Hide complexity from users

-Hide complexity from user is almost a common sense in API design, but in DSLs sometimes it's necessary to go to extreme on this.
+Hide complexity from users is almost a common sense in API design, but in DSLs sometimes it's necessary to go extreme on this.
 To achieve readability sometimes it's necessary to cut (or hide) some options from users and consider convention over configuration.
-The real chalange here is identify what is possible to cut (or hide) and what is not.
+The real challenge here is identify what is possible to cut (or hide) and what is not.

-An example of this simplification on this preview version can be seen on custom components configuration, that for now is supressing the explicit definition of entry point resolvers.
-On mule internal DSL users can define a custom compoenent execution using the execute method, like this:
+An example of this simplification on this preview can be seen on custom components configuration, that is suppressing the explicit use of entry point resolvers (at least for now).
+Users can define a custom component execution using mule internal dsl thru execute method, like this:

+	//flow definition supressed
 	[...]
 	execute(MyPojo.class)
-	[...]

-If the user specify just it, the default behavior will be: check if MyPojo is an instance of a Callable, if not, it will use (behind the scenes) the reflection based entry point resolver.
+If a custom component is declared like above, the default behavior will be: check if MyPojo is an instance of a Callable, if not use use reflection entry point resolver.
-But what about if user whant define a specific method to be executed?
-Simple... just need to use an annotation to define wich method to execute like this:
+But what about users that whant to define a specific method to be executed?
+Simple... just annotate the method and point wich annotation mule should looking for, something like this:

 	//using a specific annotation
 	execute(MyPojo.class).methodAnnotatedWith(MyBusinessMethod2Execute.class)